 - What would the media, my superiors or the general public think if my actions made the headlines in a newspaper?

 - Am I comfortable with the decision I am preparing to make?

 This document will guide us in making professional decisions in situations that may, at times, seem ambiguous.
 It expresses our shared values and helps us to continually hone our capacity to make ethical decisions as we perform our daily tasks to execute LAC's mandate.
 It provides us with the tools and processes to help us respond appropriately when faced with grey areas, and when working with each other, our clients and stakeholders.

 In the same way that this Code was developed in collaboration, we will continue to collaborate in implementing the values expressed here: respect for democracy, respect for people, integrity, sound stewardship, and excellence.
 We will support each other in fulfilling our individual responsibilities under this Code, and in so doing, inspire confidence in the institution that we are proud to serve.

 Appendix A: Definitions

-- real, if the conflict of interest exists at the present time;
+- real, if the conflict of interest exists;

 - apparent, if the conflict of interest could be perceived by a reasonable observer to exist, whether or not it is the case; or